piglovesyou/react-apollo-loader/README.md

 # Setup

-1. Add the line to your `.gitignore`. graphql-codegen-loader will generate `.d.ts` right next to your `.graphql` GraphQL document files.
+1. Add the line to your `.gitignore`
+    * react-apollo-loader will generate `.d.ts` right next to your `.graphql` GraphQL document files.

 ```diff
 +*.graphql.d.ts